A Routine MCA Assessment Flagged Financial Abuse in 2 Seconds. The Assessor Hadn't Consciously Registered It.

 Real challenges that care professionals face every day

-Inconsistent reporting — some staff report, others don't
+Inconsistent reporting — some staff escalate, others don't

 Automatic flagging means every potential concern is visible to managers.
-No reliance on individual staff judgment about what to escalate.
+No reliance on individual staff confidence about what to escalate.
+Same detection for the newly qualified carer and the experienced senior.

 Consistent across all staff

-The 3am worry — did I miss something important?
+The 3am worry — did I miss something?

 When AI flags potential concerns for your review, you know nothing obvious was missed.
-The safety net catches what busy practitioners might overlook.
+Like F1 teams monitoring hundreds of data points per lap — the system catches what busy practitioners might overlook.
+You still make the decisions.

 CQC finding safeguarding documentation gaps